Interesting story to preface…

 Do not confine your meditation practice to one place and one time during the day.
 You can take your meditation with you where ever you need to go.
 When you reach a meditation state that you like, anchor it.
 An anchor is any physical stimulus you choose.
 It may be as simple as touching your thumb and baby finger together.
 The next time you are stressed out, call up your anchor, relax, smile and remind yourself that you are going to do great.

-The fact is, divine guidance truly is available to everyone, but there is a price to pay in order to hear it, recognize it, and know it for what it is.
+Divine guidance truly is available to everyone, but there is a price to pay in order to hear it, recognize it, and know it for what it is.
 There’s no mistaking it when you feel it, but you have to make room for it first.

 Genius Bootcamp provides the coaching, training, and support, to help you make room, so you can realize how accessible and clear personal revelation can be.